© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Montgomery Castle is a scheduled monument protected by Cadw under reference MG022.
 View the official record →

-Montgomery Castle is a Norman motte-and-bailey castle situated on a commanding hilltop near the town of Montgomery in Powys, Wales.
+Montgomery Castle is a Norman motte-and-bailey fortress located in Powys, Wales, overlooking the town of Montgomery.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG022.

 Montgomery Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Montgomery Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG022.